Juan Domínguez de Mendoza: Second Texas expedition

 To add further incentives, Sabeata related a number of divine experiences that he stated he had personally witnessed from God while waging war against the encroaching Apache tribe.
 In one such instance, Sabeata stated that the Jumanoes were on the verge of losing a fiercely contested battle against the Apaches when a cross appeared in the skies above the battlefield, took a physical form, and dropped from the clouds directly into his hands.
-With the cross held high, Sabeata claimed, that he led the Jumanoes to a glorious victory that day.
+With the cross held high, Sabeata claimed that he led the Jumanoes to a glorious victory that day.
 Later, he claimed that a multi-colored cross had appeared above La Junta de los Ríos, at the junction of the Rio Conchos and Rio Grande near modern-day Presidio, Texas.
 (See La Junta Indians) He also talked of wooden houses floating on the sea, which the Spanish took to refer to French ships.
 Three friars left at once for La Junta, where they started missionary work.

 Inspired by Sabeata's stories, and with a sudden sense of possibly adding an entirely new kingdom to Spain's domain, Governor Domingo Jironza Petriz de Cruzate agreed to establish the mission the Jumanoes desired and to organize a major exploration of the eastern Jumano homelands.
 On November 29, 1683, Governor Cruzate appointed Juan Domínguez de Mendoza as the head commander of what would become known as the Mendoza-López Expedition of 1683–84.

 Mendoza was given a long list of expectations and duties that he was to make certain were abided by and accomplished at all times.
-These requirements included: 1) Making sure that the priests who were to accompany him were treated with respect, politeness, and good courtesy by all the members (Natives and Spaniards) of the expedition.
-2) To accurately record, in writing, the number of leagues traveled from camp to camp, the route taken, the natural resources of the wilderness encountered, and any trails he was guided upon.
-3) To make certain that, at every camp or village, the Spaniards were to be completely separated from the main abodes of the Native people and to publicly punish any Spaniard who was caught fraternizing with local Native women or bartering with Native craftsmen.
-4) He was to reconnoiter the Rio de los Nueces (present day Concho River in San Angelo, Texas) and to both document and bring back examples of the natural amenities that could be found there.
+These requirements included: Making sure that the priests who were to accompany him were treated with respect, politeness, and good courtesy by all the members (Natives and Spaniards) of the expedition; to accurately record, in writing, the number of leagues traveled from camp to camp, the route taken, the natural resources of the wilderness encountered, and any trails he was guided upon; to make certain that, at every camp or village, the Spaniards were to be completely separated from the main abodes of the Native people and to publicly punish any Spaniard who was caught fraternizing with local Native women or bartering with Native craftsmen; and to reconnoiter the Rio de los Nueces (present day Concho River in San Angelo, Texas) and to both document and bring back examples of the natural amenities that could be found there.